What Is The Story Behind Vietnamese Coffee?

 There’s not much factual, hard-hitting information behind why the Vietnamese started adding sweetened condensed milk into their coffee, but it’s believed that it was for a bit of a boost for coffee farmers, and the idea just stuck.

-What is Different About Vietnamese Coffee?
+What Is Different About Vietnamese Coffee?

-They’re grown the same way as other coffee plants, they’re harvested the same way as other coffee plants, but there’s a distinct difference in how a cup of Vietnamese coffee is prepared.
+They’re grown the same way as other coffee plants; they’re harvested the same way as other coffee plants, but there’s a distinct difference in how a cup of Vietnamese coffee is prepared.

 First and foremost, there’s a different filtration method.
 Because Vietnamese coffee beans were initially planted by the French, the standard way to prepare coffee has always been through a French press.